 Can I invite a relative, a school, a friend to participate?

 With pleasure!
 Anyone can participate.
 Simply send the online registration address to your contacts and ask them to complete the form.

 Can I come with my children?

 Unfortunately, no childcare arrangements are provided.
 However, you can come with your children, keeping in mind that they will have to remain under your full responsibility.
-Please note that a full day of debate and consultation may not be appropriate for young children.
+Please note that a full day of dialogue and consultation may not be appropriate for young children.